CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: Experiments

 \section{Experiments}

-We now experimentally demonstrate the impact of CodedPrivateML, and make comparisons with existing cryptographic approaches to the problem.
+We now experimentally demonstrate the performance of {\cpml} compared to conventional MPC baselines.
 Our focus is on training a logistic regression model for image classification, while the computation load is distributed to multiple machines on the Amazon EC2 Cloud Platform.

-{\bf Setup.} We train the logistic regression model from~\eqref{cost} for binary image classification on the MNIST dataset \cite{lecun2010mnist} to experimentally examine two things: the accuracy of CodedPrivateML and the performance gain in terms of training time.
-The size of dataset is $(m,d)=(12396,1568)$\footnote{To have a larger dataset we duplicate the MNIST dataset.}.
-Experiments with additional dataset sizes are provided in Appendix~\ref{app:Exp} of supplementary material.

-We implement CodedPrivateML using the {\tt MPI4Py}~\cite{dalcin2011parallel} message passing interface on {\tt Python}.
+{\bf Experiment setup.} We train the logistic regression model from~\eqref{cost} for binary image classification on the CIFAR-10 \cite{krizhevsky2009learning} and GISETTE \cite{NIPS2004_2728} datasets to experimentally examine two things: the accuracy of {\cpml} and the performance gain in terms of training time.
+The size of the CIFAR-10 and GISETTE datasets are $(m,d)=(9019,3073)$\footnote{We select images with the label of "plane" and "car", and the number of these images in $50000$ training samples is $9019$.
+For the number of features, we added a bias term, hence, we have $3072+1=3073$ features.} and $(6000,5000)$, respectively.
+We implement the communication phase using the {\tt MPI4Py}~\cite{dalcin2011parallel} message passing interface on {\tt Python}.
 Computations are performed in a distributed manner on Amazon EC2 clusters using \texttt{m3.xlarge} machine instances.

-We then compare CodedPrivateML with the MPC-based approach when applied to our problem.
-In particular, we implement a BGW-style construction~\cite{ben1988completeness} based on Shamir's secret sharing scheme~\cite{shamir1979share} where we secret share the dataset among $N$ workers who proceed with a multiround protocol to compute the gradient.
-We further incorporate the quantization and approximation techniques introduced here as BGW-style protocols are also bound to arithmetic operations over a finite field.
-See Appendix~\ref{app:BGW} of supplementary materials for additional detail.
+We then compare {\cpml} with two MPC-based benchmarks that we apply to our problem.
+In particular, we implement two MPC constructions.
+The first one is based on the well-known BGW protocol~\cite{ben1988completeness}, whereas the second one is a more recent protocol from \cite{beerliova2008perfectly, damgaard2007scalable} that trade-offs offline calculations for a more efficient implementation.
+Our choice of these MPC benchmarks is due to their ability to be applied to a large number of workers.
+While several more recent works exist that have developed MPC-based training protocols with information-theoretic privacy guarantees, their constructions are limited to three or four parties~\cite{mohassel2017secureml, cryptoeprint:2018:442,mohassel2018aby}.
+For instance, \cite{mohassel2017secureml} is a two-party protocol that requires two non-colluding workers.